bmolnar91/workbook/module_oop.md

 #### What is the ‘this’ reference?
 IN PROGRESS

-Within an instance method or a constructor, 'this' is a reference to the current object — the object whose method or constructor is being called.
-You can refer to any member of the current object from within an instance method or a constructor by using 'this'.
+Within an instance method or a constructor, `this` is a reference to the current object — the object whose method or constructor is being called.
+You can refer to any member of the current object from within an instance method or a constructor by using `this`.

-The most common reason for using the 'this' keyword is because a field is shadowed by a method or constructor parameter.
+The most common reason for using the `this` keyword is because a field is shadowed by a method or constructor parameter.

 #### What are base class, subclass and superclass?
-IN PROGRESS

 Tied with the concept of inheritance.
 The class inheriting the properties of another is the 'subclass' (also called 'derived class', or 'child class'); the class whose properties are inherited is the 'superclass' ('base class', or 'parent class').

-To inherit from a class, use the 'extends' keyword.
+To inherit from a class, use the `extends` keyword.

 The purpose of inheritance is twofold:
-- to design a class structure in line with the real structure of the problem domain;
+* to design a class structure in line with the real structure of the problem domain;
-- to prevent code duplication: common parts of different classes (both variables and methods) should be written once and used through a common class.
+* to prevent code duplication: common parts of different classes (both variables and methods) should be written once and used through a common class.

 #### Draw an object oriented family (as entities, with relations) on the whiteboard.
 #### Difference between overloading and overriding?
-IN PROGRESS (not strictly related)

 Static Binding or Early Binding:
   The binding which can be resolved at compile time by compiler is known as static or early binding.
 The binding of 'static', 'private' and 'final' methods is compile-time.
 The reason is that the these method cannot be overridden and the type of the class is determined at the compile time.

 Dynamic Binding or Late Binding:
-    When compiler is not able to resolve the call / binding at compile time, such binding is known as Dynamic or Late Binding.
-Method Overriding is a perfect example of dynamic binding as in overriding both parent and child classes have same method and in this case the type of the object determines which method is to be executed.
+  When compiler is not able to resolve the call/binding at compile time, such binding is known as Dynamic or Late Binding.
+Method 'Overriding' is a perfect example of dynamic binding as in overriding both parent and child classes have same method and in this case the type of the object determines which method is to be executed.

 Differences:
-- Static binding happens at compile-time while dynamic binding happens at runtime.
+* Static binding happens at compile-time while dynamic binding happens at runtime.
-- Binding of private, static and final methods always happen at compile time since these methods cannot be overridden.
+* Binding of private, static and final methods always happen at compile time since these methods cannot be overridden.
 When the method overriding is actually happening and the reference of parent type is assigned to the object of child class type then such binding is resolved during runtime.
-- The binding of overloaded methods is static and the binding of overridden methods is dynamic.
+* The binding of overloaded methods is static and the binding of overridden methods is dynamic.

 #### What are the Object Oriented Principles?
 Explain the concepts with realistic examples!